hamimifty/google-policy-remover/README.md

 Feel free to submit issues or pull requests if you have suggestions for improvements or modifications.

+## Thank You
+A special thank you to **Stefan vd** for creating this useful tool!
+Your efforts in helping users manage Chrome policies are greatly appreciated.

 ## Disclaimer
 This script is provided as-is.
 Use at your own risk.
 The author is not responsible for any issues that may arise from the use of this script.